microsoftgraph/msgraph-sdk-powershell/src/Users.Contacts/Users.Contacts/docs/v1.0-beta/Update-MgUserContactFolder.md

   - `[SingleValueExtendedProperties <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>]`: The collection of single-value extended properties defined for the contactFolder.
 Read-only.
 Nullable.
   - `[WellKnownName <String>]`:

-CONTACTS <IMicrosoftGraphContact1[]>: The contacts in the folder.
+CONTACTS <IMicrosoftGraphContact[]>: The contacts in the folder.
 Navigation property.
 Read-only.
 Nullable.
   - `[Categories <String[]>]`: The categories associated with the item
   - `[ChangeKey <String>]`: Identifies the version of the item.
 Every time the item is changed, changeKey changes as well.
 This allows Exchange to apply changes to the correct version of the object.
 Read-only.
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'